Friends of Nachusa Grasslands

 College students:

-• College students seeking extra credit or fulfilling class requirements are welcome to participate in workdays from early May through early November.
-Stewardship activities usually include weed management and seed collecting.
+• College students seeking extra credit or fulfilling class requirements are welcome to participate in workdays as long as they come prepared to engage fully in the planned activities.

 November-February Workday Photo Gallery